electrical-and-electronic-measurement/DWM1001BLE-ROS/README.md

 - Pycharm - Professional 2022

 # Custom Ros Messages structure
-To see the message stucture referes to the .msg files in the msg folder
+For information about the message structure see the .msg files in the msg folder

 # INSTALLATION
 ## Requirements